 Port of Call La Spezia, Italy

-Cruise ship anchored in the bay of La Spezia, Italy (in the picture the village of Porto Venere is in the foreground).
-Cruise ships anchor and tender passengers into La Spezia’s waterfront.
-Smaller ships may tender their passengers into Porto Venere (2 miles to the west of La Spezia) or Lerici (2 miles to the east of La Spezia).
+Sailing into the port of La Spezia, Italy.
+Cruise ships dock at the Molo Garibaldi wharf.
+Alternatively ships may tender their passengers into Porto Venere (2 miles to the west of La Spezia) or Lerici (2 miles to the east of La Spezia).

 La Spezia Shore Excursions

 Cinque Terre is a short section of the spectactular Ligurian coast.
 It consists of five villages or ‘Terre’ (castles), Riomaggiore, Manarola, Corniglia, Vernazza and Monterosso.
 Riomaggiore is the closest of the 5 villages to La Spezia, and is the starting point for the famous Via dell'Amore, or Lovers Walk.
 Traditionally the short easy path was a popular trysting spot for couples, when one of the two lived in Riomaggiore, the other in Manarola.
 All five villages of the Cinque Terre are conveniently reached from La Spezia by frequent trains from the central train station.
 The journey time for La Spezia to Riomaggiore is less than 10 minutes, from La Spezia to Monterosso less than 20.
 If you buy a Cinque Terre Train card at La Spezia train station, it will cover unlimited train journeys between all the villages.